AmeriQua: Home media

 AmeriQua was released on DVD under the title EuroTrapped by Screen Media on 17 September 2013, described on DiscDish as "a strange little English-language production from Italy... with a lot of money behind it".
 Screen Media also released it on Blu-ray on 9 December 2015.

 Streaming

 As Eurotrapped, the film was available for streaming on Netflix until October 2015.
 The film is available on Amazon Prime and iTunes, also as EuroTrapped.

 Reception

 Commercial performance

 AmeriQua did very poorly following its opening weekend in Italy, which saw the film take €23,134, the bulk of its final gross, €26,500.
-There is a dearth of sources for its US box office takings; it was called a flop in passing in an American article on one of Kennedy's later projects.

 Critical response

 The review aggregator on the Italian website MyMovies.it assigns a rating of 2.28/5 for AmeriQua based on fifteen reviews and other notices.

 While it was evident that the filmmakers had very good intentions, for Alessandro Antinori, the film is disappointingly "amateurish", the product of a rough script and banal dialogue, particularly as delivered by the non-professional protagonists, Kennedy and Gabellone, and the Italian dubbing was even more embarrassing.
 Comparing the film unfavourably to L'Auberge espagnole, whose director Cédric Klapisch also draws on his student experience in a foreign country, Antinori argues that AmeriQua fails to achieve its primary objective of getting past American stereotypical perceptions of Italians.
 Assigning it a rating of 3/10, Giancarlo Usai goes further: the film is an unforgivable attempt to overturn Italian cinepanettone stereotypes with a sloppy nonsensical script consisting of a series of poorly paced, disconnected sketches.

 Massimo Bertarelli opines that the film is a bizarre and weird comedy, but at the same time a feel-good and almost "polite" story.
 Giorgio Carbone called the film a sincere light comedy: while Kennedy is no Marlon Brando, he is assuredly better than Nicolas Vaporidis.
 Eugenia Paolucci felt there were too many clichés in the film, but she still called AmeriQua a tender portrait of the nation, and one sympathetic reviewer called the film "hilarious".